Acne can be tricky to treat unless you know exactly what is causing it.

 You need to run the proper tests and then you need the proper treatment:

-I've written extensively on how to diagnose hypothyroidism through lab tests (and why lab tests really aren't the best way to diagnose hypothyroidism) that you can read about here.
+I’ve written extensively on how to diagnose hypothyroidism through lab tests (and why lab tests really aren’t the best way to diagnose hypothyroidism) which you can read about here.

 But as a quick primer below is the list of tests you need to properly evaluate your thyroid: